Crest Nicholson (LON:CRST) PT Raised to GBX 450

-Crest Nicholson (LON:CRST) had its price target lifted by analysts at Berenberg Bank from GBX 380 ($4.96) to GBX 450 ($5.88) in a research note issued to investors on Monday, Price Targets.com reports.
-The brokerage currently has a “hold” rating on the stock.
-Berenberg Bank’s target price would suggest a potential upside of 6.03% from the company’s current price.
+Crest Nicholson (LON:CRST) had its target price upped by stock analysts at Berenberg Bank from GBX 380 ($4.96) to GBX 450 ($5.88) in a report released on Monday, Price Targets.com reports.
+The firm currently has a “hold” rating on the stock.
+Berenberg Bank’s target price would indicate a potential upside of 6.03% from the stock’s current price.

-A number of other analysts have also recently weighed in on the stock.
-UBS Group cut shares of Crest Nicholson to a “sell” rating and lowered their price target for the company from GBX 320 ($4.18) to GBX 315 ($4.12) in a report on Thursday, March 18th.
-Barclays lifted their price target on shares of Crest Nicholson from GBX 375 ($4.90) to GBX 420 ($5.49) and gave the stock an “equal weight” rating in a report on Friday, June 25th.
-Peel Hunt restated an “add” rating and set a GBX 390 ($5.10) price objective on shares of Crest Nicholson in a report on Thursday, June 24th.
-JPMorgan Chase & Co. lifted their target price on shares of Crest Nicholson from GBX 320 ($4.18) to GBX 370 ($4.83) and gave the stock an “underweight” rating in a research note on Friday, June 25th.
-Finally, Peel Hunt reaffirmed an “add” rating and set a GBX 390 ($5.10) price target on shares of Crest Nicholson in a research report on Thursday, June 24th.
-Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and four have given a buy rating to the company.
-Crest Nicholson has a consensus rating of “Hold” and a consensus price target of GBX 380 ($4.96).
+A number of other research analysts have also commented on the company.
+Liberum Capital reiterated a “hold” rating and issued a GBX 435 ($5.68) price objective on shares of Crest Nicholson in a research report on Thursday, June 24th.
+Canaccord Genuity reiterated a “buy” rating and issued a GBX 450 ($5.88) price objective on shares of Crest Nicholson in a research report on Thursday, June 24th.
+Peel Hunt reiterated an “add” rating and issued a GBX 390 ($5.10) price objective on shares of Crest Nicholson in a research report on Thursday, June 24th.
+Peel Hunt reiterated an “add” rating and issued a GBX 390 ($5.10) price objective on shares of Crest Nicholson in a research report on Thursday, June 24th.
+Finally, Barclays increased their price target on Crest Nicholson from GBX 375 ($4.90) to GBX 420 ($5.49) and gave the company an “equal weight” rating in a research note on Friday, June 25th.
+Two equities research analysts have rated the stock with a sell rating, four have issued a hold rating and four have issued a buy rating to the company’s stock.
+Crest Nicholson presently has a consensus rating of “Hold” and a consensus price target of GBX 380 ($4.96).

 Crest Nicholson Holdings plc builds homes in the United Kingdom.
 It develops and sells apartments, houses, and regeneration schemes, as well as commercial properties.
 The company serves first-time buyers, families, and investors.
 Crest Nicholson Holdings plc was founded in 1963 and is headquartered in Chertsey, the United Kingdom.